 I later learned the intention is to pair your Bluetooth headset up to the watch, so that it can play independent of the phone.
-My question is why the hell would I want to do that?
+My question is why would I want to do that?
 I’ve got 3000+ MAh in whatever smartphone I’m carrying, why not use some of that battery power instead?!

 Another fun aspect of Wear OS is the app development ecosystem.
 It’s Android!
-This sounds great if you’ve ever messed about with Android Development in the past, and in some ways this is nice, but frankly it feels incredibly bloated and wasteful considering the majority of the apps on the watch are garbage anyway.
+This sounds great if you’ve ever messed about with Android development in the past, and in some ways this is nice, but frankly it feels incredibly bloated and wasteful considering the majority of the apps on the watch are garbage anyway.

-I think that Wear OS would be so much better off if instead of marching to put a phone on your wrist, it was designed to be auxiliary to the ridiculously powerful slab of glass you already almost certainly have in your pocket.
+I think that Wear OS would be so much better off if instead of working to put a phone on your wrist, it was instead designed to be auxiliary to the ridiculously powerful slab of glass you already almost certainly have in your pocket.
 While I don’t regret the purchase, and to Googles credit things do seem to be very slowly improving, I certainly won’t be buying another Wear OS device.
 Companies like Xiaomi are releasing devices like the Amazfit, which while nowhere near as versatile as Wear OS, give me the main things I care about: Seeing and responding to notifications, tracking fitness/sleep, controlling music, and telling the damn time.
-It also gives a month of battery life, and isn’t trying to do literally everything the phone in my pocket does better than it.
+It also has a month of battery life, and isn’t trying to do literally everything the phone in my pocket does better than it.

 Update: I eventually sold the damn thing and have been much happier since.